dsmordasov/dsmordasov/README.md

 - Videogame development
   - [The Ratcatcher](https://github.com/dsmordasov/dmitrijs_roguelike)
-    - A Python hobby roguelike, with game mechanics inspired by the classic `Rogue` game, and story based on the _Viktor Dyk's_ 'The Ratcatcher' novel.
+    - A Python hobby roguelike, with game mechanics inspired by the classic **Rogue** game, and story based on the _Viktor Dyk's_ **The Ratcatcher** novel.
 GitHub-deployed, Win/MacOS/Linux compatible.
 Uses NumPy, libtcod and PyInstaller packages.
 <!--
 **dsmordasov/dsmordasov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.